 Sunburst Diagrams use concentric rings with divided arcs to show groups/categories with each layer denoting hierarchy.
 Digging further, I found a variation on the diagram called a Sequence Sunburst by Kerry Rodden in D3 which became a solid base to make the coverage map.

 After getting it to correctly convert/process a sample JSON dump of the coverage data, I started polishing the model and creating a standalone ReactJS component.
 There were several issues that came up during this time that slowed down progress including:

 While web monitoring and archiving are a large part of EDGI’s focus, the organization also hosts several DataRescue events around the country with the goal of identifying and preserving different datasets.
 I always imagined it as a hackathon for archiving data.

-Anyway, noticing that there was no effective way to view past events, I created a map projection of the United States highlighting interactive points across the country with DataRescue events.
+Anyway, noticing that there was no effective way to view past events, I created a projection map of the United States highlighting interactive points across the country where the events took place.
 It was also directly integrated with the EDGI Airtable so the map updates live as new events come up.
 Working on the model came with it’s fair share of obstacles as well including: